Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Summary and Conclusions

 \subsection{Acknowledgments}

-Authors are grateful for Y. Farzan and D. McKay for useful comments and careful reading of the manuscript.
-P.B. acknowledges partial support from the European Union�s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 674896 and No. 690575.
-A. K. work has been financially supported by the Sun Yat-Sen University under the Post-Doctoral Fellowship program.
+Authors are grateful to Y. Farzan and D. McKay for useful comments and careful reading of the manuscript.
+P.B. acknowledges partial support from the European Unions Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 674896 and No. 690575.
+A. K. work has been financially supported by the Sun Yat-Sen University under the Post-Doctoral Fellowship program and the China Postdoctoral Science Foundation under the grant \# 74130-41090002.